5 Amplifier circuits

 5.3.2 Current source

 An ideal current source has an infinite output resistance.
-A good starting point for the design of a real current source would be a basic circuit that already has a relatively high output resistance: a CEC or CSC.
-In calculating the output resistance of a CEC or CSC, we assume that the bias point is set by a (source or emitter) degeneration resistance.
-Furthermore, since the output resistance is of importance, we must take the output resistance of the transistor, μgm into account.
+A good starting point for the design of a real current source would be a basic circuit that already has a relatively high output resistance: a CEC with emitter degeneration or a CSC with source degeneration.
+To derive equations for output resistance, we must take the output resistance of the transistor, μgm into account.

 pict

 The bias current for both circuits in the figure is determined by the (impedance of the) bias source at the input, the degeneration resistor and the characteristics of the transistor.
 For a current source, this current has to be as constant as possible: the output resistance must be as large as possible.
-Using figure c) we get (for the BJT case):
+Using the SSEC it can be derived that (for the BJT case):

-The output resistance of the circuit is the sum of the output resistance of the transistor and the multiplied degeneration resistor (for the BJT in parallel to αfegm).
+The output resistance of the circuit is the sum of the output resistance of the transistor and the multiplied degeneration resistor (for the NMOS-version you can set βfe ).
+Pretty much the same as for the voltage source circuitry in §5.3.1, addition of a feedback loop with an opamp can significantly increase the output impedance.

 5.3.3 Current mirror

-For a number of applications (in circuits) a sort of copy-machine comes in handy, for example for re-using or distributing signals or bias settings.
-For copying a voltage, we can use a voltage buffer block with a unity voltage gain43.
+For a number of applications (in circuits) a sort of copy-circuit comes in handy, for example for re-using or distributing signals or bias settings.
+For copying a voltage, we can use a unity voltage gain voltage buffer42.
+To get multiple copies of a specific DC current, multiple current sources as described in section 5.3.2 may be used.
+In this case, the V BIAS voltage source may be re-used to drive multiple current source circuits which pushes down circuit complexity.

-A number of circuit that implement this is shown below.
+A number of circuit that implement this is shown below; in these circuit schematics, it is assumed that the output current can flow into some node.
 These circuits are called current mirrors .

 pict